AllMightySauron/homebride-solaxcloud-api/README.md

 - [X] Consumption history through the [fakegato-history](https://github.com/simont77/fakegato-history) module
 - [x] Enable support for "pure" Home App accessories (power meters will be exposed as Ambient Light sensors)
 - [x] Add "smooth" accessories for power meters (compensating for sporadic scenarios like cloud a passing)
+- [x] Support for multiple inverters
-- [ ] Accessories for battery state and consumptions (do not have one available)
+- [ ] Accessories for battery state and consumptions (work in progress)